cafuego/http_reject/README.txt

 early on in the bootstrap process, so the site uses fewer resources and the logs aren't spammed with useless request entries.

+The module has been expanded somewhat, to allow allow users to block access to specific user agents, as well as IP addresses and entire network ranges.

+The module is not able to handle IPv6 addresses at this stage.

-If possible, this should in fact be done in .htaccess or the web server configuration files, but not all users have access to those.
+If possible, this should in fact all be done in .htaccess or the web server configuration files, but not all users have access to those.